Curriculum

 Primary (Grades 1 to 5)

-Our primary curriculum is designed to holistically develop every child, with learning activities that encourage critical thinking, problem-solving, and investigation skills.
-It stimulates natural curiosity and fosters a desire to learn among students.
+This next stage opens up new subjects and languages.
 The curriculum builds on prior learning, providing opportunities for students to strengthen and advance their skills.
-Students apply their knowledge through practical tasks, problem-solving, and using oral and written language.
+Students apply their knowledge through practical tasks and problem-solving.
 The curriculum also focuses on strengthening personal and social skills through collaboration and taking responsibility for their own learning.

 Figure Figure